dxc-technology/halstack-style-guide/contributing/overview.md

 # Overview

-You can contribute to the Halstack documentation in several ways:
+You can contribute to the Halstack design system documentation in several ways:

 * [Bug reports and feature requests](#bug-reports-and-feature-requests)
 * [Content guidelines](#content-guidelines)